lhlyu/matterJs-wiki/Creating-plugins.md

 - `options` _object, optional_ Any global options for the plugin

 While the above boilerplate is given as a guide, any equivalent representations exposing these properties should also work (such as [CommonJS](https://webpack.github.io/docs/commonjs.html) or [ES6 modules](http://exploringjs.com/es6/ch_modules.html)).

+### Boilerplate

+A complete, production ready boilerplate starter project is available at [matter-plugin-boilerplate](https://github.com/liabru/matter-plugin-boilerplate) which you can fork to start your plugin with all the essentials (build, dev, lint, test, doc, release etc.).

 ### Versioning